xavierroy/odyssey-theme/README.md

 # Wordpress Theme for Odyssey

-This will be a child theme of Autonomie.
+Odyssey is a child theme of [Autonomie](https://github.com/pfefferle/Autonomie) for use at my website.